dougeby/IntuneDocs/intune/early-edition.md

 **Update signatures**: The update signature command updates Windows Defender Antivirus malware definitions and signatures.
 This helps ensure Windows Defender Antivirus is effective in detecting malware.
 This feature is for Windows 10 devices only, pending device internet connectivity.

+### BitLocker device configuration <!-- 1397398 -->
+The **Windows Encryption > Base Settings** will include a new **Warning for another disk encryption** setting that lets you disable the [warning prompt](https://docs.microsoft.com/en-us/windows/client-management/mdm/bitlocker-csp#allowarningforotherdiskencryption) for other disk encryption that might be in use on the user's device.
+The warning prompt requires end-user consent before setting up BitLocker on the device and blocks BitLocker setup until confirmed by the end-user.
+The new setting disables the end-user warning.

 ### Company Portal for Windows 8.1 and Windows Phone 8.1 moving to sustaining mode <!--1428681-->
 Beginning in October 2017, the Company Portal apps for Windows 8.1 and Windows Phone 8.1 will move to sustaining mode.
 This means that the apps and existing scenarios, such as enrollment and compliance, will continue to be supported for these platforms.
 These apps will continue to be available for download through existing release channels, such as the Microsoft Store.

 Once in sustaining mode, these apps will only will receive critical security updates.
 There will be no additional updates or features released for these apps.
 For new features, we recommend that you update devices to Windows 10 or Windows 10 Mobile.

+###  Block copy and paste between work and personal profiles in Android for Work <!-- 1098994 -->
+With this release, you are able to configure the work profile for  Android for Work to block copy and paste between work and personal apps.
+You can find this new setting in the **Device restrictions** profile for the **Android for Work** Platform in **Work profile settings**.

 ### Intune MAM & Outlook for Android add-ins  <!-- 1450688 -->
 In a few weeks, the Office team will announce add-ins for Outlook on Android.
 This add-in feature set already exists in Outlook on Windows, iOS, web and Mac.
 Because add-ins are managed via Exchange, users will be able to copy and share data and messages across Outlook and unmanaged add-in applications, unless access to add-ins is turned off by your Exchange admin.